pdfernhout/High-Performance-Organizations-Reading-List/README.md

 "4 Strategies for Managing Workers with Autism or Asperger's Syndrome"
 https://quickbooks.intuit.com/r/employees/4-strategies-for-managing-workers-with-autism-or-aspergers-syndrome/

+Key points from there:
+* Some of the world’s brightest and most creative people are on the autism spectrum
+* Silicon Valley has a high proportion of kids with autism because many of their parents are undiagnosed “aspies” themselves.
+* People on the autism spectrum are often highly intelligent and focused.
+* The tech industry attracts many workers on the autism spectrum, whether diagnosed or not.
+* Be aware of requirements for accoodation required from the Americans with Disabilities Act.
+* Give employees private work spaces.
+* Use technology to ease communication.
+* Be direct in your instructions.
+* Don’t assume an autistic employee is trying to be rude.

 "What Women With Autism Want You to Know | Iris"
 https://www.youtube.com/watch?v=NwEH9Ui4HV8